-Hamm Building wins unanimous board vote to become Junction’s first official landmark;
+Campbell and Hamm buildings win unanimous board votes to become Junction’s first official landmarks

 Good news!
-The Seattle Landmarks Preservation Board voted unanimously on Feb.
-15, 2017, to designate the Hamm Building (main tenant Easy Street Records) a city landmark, making it the first official landmark in the West Seattle Junction.
+The Seattle Landmarks Preservation Board voted unanimously on April 5, 2017, to designate as a city landmark the Campbell Building (main tenant Cupcake Royale).
+This follows a unanimous vote of the board on Feb.
+15, 2017, to designate as a landmark the Hamm Building (main tenant Easy Street Records).
+The two are the West Seattle Junction’s first official landmarks.

 Landmark nominations for the Campbell Building and Hamm Building were submitted by our organization to the Seattle Landmarks Preservation Board in fall 2016.
 You can see the full nomination documents at these links:

 Here is a link to press coverage of the submission.

 We are grateful to 4Culture for the grant that funded preparation of both nominations by consultants Flo Lentz and Sarah Miller.

 To see and download a high-resolution version of the collage, click the college.

 To see and download high-resolution versions of individual photos, please click here.